-Heating and powering our homes and businesses generates a substantial amount of our climate-changing pollution; our built environment is a major contributor to global warming.
+Heating and powering our homes and businesses generates a lot of our climate-changing pollution; our built environment is a major contributor to global warming.
 If our homes and buildings were carbon-free and energy efficient, we would significantly reduce our climate pollution, drastically cut energy costs for owners and renters, and improve air quality where we live and work.

 Indoor air quality issues are particularly concentrated for low-income residents in smaller units with poor ventilation.
 Communities of color are already disproportionately impacted by outdoor air pollution, and should not continue to be disproportionately harmed by poor indoor air quality as well.
 Gas appliances also worsen our outdoor air quality.
 For example, California’s residential appliances releasing more than two times as many NOx emissions as all of their gas power plants combined, and commercial gas appliances releasing just as much NOx pollution as all of California’s cars.

-Many cities in the region and around the country are increasingly looking at ensuring all new buildings are electric as a key cost-effective pathway for achieving their local or state greenhouse emissions goals.
+States and many cities in the region and around the country are increasingly looking at ensuring all new buildings are electric as a key cost-effective pathway for achieving their local or state greenhouse emissions goals.
 Electrifying buildings is critical to addressing climate change, but it is also achievable, affordable, safe, and creates a more resilient energy system.

-We are working with partners to move toward electrifying our buildings for heating, cooling and cooking.
+We are working with lawmakers and community partners to move rapidly toward electrifying our buildings for heating, cooling and cooking.
 We can also construct homes and buildings that get all their energy from sustainable sources, and even produce as much energy as they use — net zero energy buildings.

 We saw success despite a challenging legislative environment that included a minority of Senators leading the longest walkout in Oregon’s history.
 Because the legislative calendar was down to the wire, many climate and clean energy bills were combined into two omnibus bills...